Australia Car Shipping and Import

 Our complete guide to shipping your car to Australia

-Information on Australian car import duties and taxes (GST) and how Autoshippers unique R-Rak car shipping system works.
-Get the facts about shipping your car to Australia and know before you go to avoid delays and problems.
+Get the facts about shipping your car to Australia and know before you go to avoid delays and problems, including details of which Vehicle Type Approval you will need to apply for.

 We hope the information provided here will assist you in shipping your car to Australia, we also have an experienced team of professionals who will guide you through the process to ensure the safe and secure shipping of your vehicle.